Introduction to Compatibility Testing

 Softwares or applications will be tested in different operating systems such as Linux, Windows, MacOS, etc. for checking the compatibility.

-Mainly, there are two types of Compatibility Testing.
+Mainly, there are two types.

 - Forward Compatibility Testing